 After an extensive safety briefing and Q&A session, it’s showtime!
 The group (20 people maximum) boards the boat and, weather permitting, the vessel breezes through the famous Shark Alley before finding a good spot to unleash its anchor and throw the cage overboard.

 Although nothing beats the ‘real thing’ - a genuine up-close-and-personal encounter with the great white sharks from within the cage - there is also the possibility to tag along for the boat ride without actually diving.
 For those who opt to keep the great whites farther than arm’s length away, the upper deck of the boat offers a spectacular viewing spot.

 Otherwise, four to five people jump in the cage at one time.
-Although the water temperature might give you a bit of a fright (Nik: “people scream more because of the cold than of the actual shark encounter”), the adrenaline generally warms you up rather quickly.
+Although the water temperature might give you a bit of a fright, the adrenaline warms you up rather quickly.

 The crew then lures the shark your way, while giving constant updates.
 “Shark in sight, go down, look right!”
 You take a deep breath and go down.
 And there he is, Mr. Shark: humongous and extremely impressive.
 With the intimidating predator just an inch away, you’ll want to stay under water as long as you can.

 Some find diving with the ancient animals the ultimate adrenalin rush, some count it as the most daredevil-ish thing they’ve ever done– but virtually everyone considers it an absolute once-in-a-lifetime experience.

 FAQ about a shark cage diving tour